Quantum Gates with Oscillating Exchange Interaction: Results

 One can observe that there exist solutions $(J_0,J_1,t)$ such that $\tilde{U}_\text{non-res}$ is locally equivalent to a CZ gate.
 For this, the set of parameters $(J_0,J_1,\tau_n)$ must fulfill

 For given $J_0>0,J_1$, and $n$, a solution for $\tau_n$ always exists.
 The approximated time evolution with the gate time $\tau_n$ is then as follows,

-The necessary single-qubit operations to transform the time evolution to a CZ gate only depend on the parity of the chosen $n$.
+up to single-qubit rotations around the $z$-axis.
+The necessary single-qubit operations to transform the time evolution to a CZ gate only depend $\tau_n$.
 We obtain two different locally equivalent CZ gates to which we will refer as $\text{CZ}_\pm^\text{nres}=\text{diag}\left(1,\pm i,\pm i, 1\right)$.
 It should be noted that for this approximation and rotating frame a locally equivalent iSWAP gate is not possible.